By Lori Ferraro

 Cars back in the 80s were either big and boxy or sleek and streamlined – my dad had a red convertible Ford Mustang (sweet!) my best friend Susanne drove a Plymouth Turismo (bumpin!), and all the girls in my high school longed to cruise around in a white Volkswagen Rabbit (AWESOME!).

-Guys who drove the Ford Fiero were super cool, the preppies drove their sweet BMW’s and Suzuki Samurai’s with the canvas tops that buttoned on and off were super cool rides.
+Guys who drove the Pontiac Fiero were super cool, the preppies drove their sweet BMW’s and Suzuki Samurai’s with the canvas tops that buttoned on and off were super cool rides.

 I also recall gangs of kids loading into the back of one of these following a football game, off to McDonald’s on a Friday night: